 Progressive Lens Measurements

 Instead of an ocular center, progressive lenses have a fitting height or height at which the lens begins to progress into the reading prescription.
 Progressive lenses are much more complex than just single vision lenses.
 At the top of a progressive lens is your distance prescription, and then going down the reading channel of the lens it progresses into your reading prescription.
-The top distance prescription is what you would find in a single vision lens however, beginning at the fitting height the lens progresses into your intermediate or arms length vision and then your near through the reading channel.
+The top distance prescription is what you would find in a single vision lens however, beginning at the fitting height the lens progresses into your intermediate or arms-length vision, and then you're near through the reading channel.
 Pupillary Distance (PD) is still huge when it comes to progressive lenses because we have to make sure that your eye will line up the reading channel so you can see properly through the whole lens.